My produce items: Chioggia Beets, Pink Lady Apples

 My Produce Items: Collards, Scallions

-1 bunch of collards
+1 bunch of collards3 scallions

 1 lb of beef short ribs (about 8-10 pieces)